rphuang/ExifPhotosPy/README.md

 	* Kivy (https://kivy.org/doc/stable/gettingstarted/installation.html)
     * exifread (https://github.com/ianare/exif-py): pip install exifread
 2. Get ExifPhotosPy code from https://github.com/rphuang/ExifPhotosPy.
+3. Run ExifPhotos in Windows (see Notes for running in Android)
-3. In Windows, run the program from the folder: python exifMain.py
+    * run the command from the folder: python exifMain.py
-4. Click "Open" to navigate to the folder with photos and click "Load".
+    * Click "Open" to navigate to the folder with photos and click "Load".
 See Configuration to set default folder to start.

 # Configuration